 - 1.12 Yashwantrao’s Dream of Hindu Rashtra

-Roar of A Hindu Lion Yashwant Rao Holkar and Wagging of Tails By British Generals
+Roar of A Hindu Lion Yashwant Rao Holkar and Tail Wagging By British Generals

 Military Expertise of Yashwantrao Holkar